Sunray0466/Project-MLOps/reports/README.md

 > **How did you configure experiments?
 Did you make use of config files?
 Explain with coding examples of how you would**
 > **run a experiment.**
->
-> Recommended answer length: 50-100 words.
->
-> Example:
-> *We used a simple argparser, that worked in the following way: Python  my_script.py --lr 1e-3 --batch_size 25*
->
 > Answer:

 At first we had "typer" to send arguments to our script which works fine.
 We then introduced Hydra which did not work with typer and we ended up with discarding typer.
 Hydra gave us a lot of issues as it apparently changes the working directory which we found out *much later*.
 After fixing these issues Hydra would then accept our arguments as well as log our parameters, arguments, performance and so on which works great.
 And then we tried using WANDB...
 We then had a lot of troubleshooting until we finally found out how we can combine both of them to get the best of both world.